Inspectable Arithmetic for the Advisor Fee Calculator

 - Fee dollars are tracked explicitly each month.

-- Break-even return is solved using an iterative numerical method.
+- Break-even return is solved numerically.

 - All calculations use floating-point arithmetic; rounding occurs only for display.